Kitchen robots will obviate the need for processed and industrialized food that has devastating consequences for our health.

 Potential health issues in restaurants.

-- The freshness of products, recycled food leftovers (Usually hard to know, unless sick after dining.)
+- The freshness of products and recycled food leftovers (Usually hard to know unless sick after dining.)

 - Poor Hygiene conditions.
 (A good restaurant will have its toilets cleaned regularly.

-- Unhealthy low variety dishes animal products without balancing fresh salads and vegetable recipes.
+- Unhealthy low variety of dishes and animal products without balancing fresh salads and vegetable recipes.